techidaily/site-article-posts/source/_posts/updated-in-2024-essential-techniques-to-avert-windows-11-photos-crashes.md

 >  If you click on a link and make a purchase, I may receive a commission at no extra cost to you.
 >

-## How to fix Windows 10 Photos app crashes

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/_O8m9KphYzs?si=jITthzeyX_Kmt9X2" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/LeKJBWb6Jhk?si=AnViizAPiIT1YCRA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## How to fix Windows 10 Photos app crashes

 ### Solution 1: Use the Troubleshooter